What is Serial Complaining?

 Don’t delay replying to a complaint because you feel it is unreasonable.
 It will turn into ranting on internet blogs and bad mouthing your organization.
 Ignoring a complaint is justification for a real complaint and you can bet that’s exactly what they’ll do.
 Don’t let a groundless complaint escalate into a serious one.

 Deal with the complaints pragmatically, if the complaint is unreasonable and does not justify compensation then don’t offer any.
 If they are just after free stuff they will soon stop complaining when the steady stream of rewards dries up.
 Ensure that your response is pragmatic but charged with emotional language and heartfelt feelings, you can give away as many of those as you like for nothing.

-You should only consider exiting a customer if they are not profitable, however with particularly difficult customers you may find that the time and costs associated with doing business with them outweighs the profit you can hope to make.
+You should only consider exiting a customer if they are not profitable, however, with particularly difficult customers you may find that the time and costs associated with doing business with them outweigh the profit you can hope to make.
 To exit a customer diplomatically stop sending them marketing material, slowly increase the price if you can, recommend a competitor, sorry, really good friend who is also in your line of work.

 Below are some real life hilarious complaints…

 “I compared the size of our one-bedroom apartment to our friends’ three-bedroom apartment and ours was significantly smaller.”

 “My fiancé and I booked a twin-bedded room but we were placed in a double-bedded room.
 We now hold you responsible for the fact that I find myself pregnant.
 This would not have happened if you had put us in the room that we booked.”